wp-plugins/google-sitemap-generator/readme.txt

 = Does this plugin work with all WordPress versions? =

 This version works with WordPress 2.1 and better.
 If you're using an older version, plese check the [Google Sitemaps Plugin Homepage](http://www.arnebrachhold.de/projects/wordpress-plugins/google-xml-sitemaps-generator/ "Google (XML) Sitemap Generator Plugin Homepage") for the legacy releases.
+There is a working release for every WordPress version since 1.5

 = I get an fopen and / or permission denied error or my sitemap files could not be written =